U.S. Expats Living in the UK

 In order to further enforce FATCA reporting, starting on January 1, 2014, foreign financial institutions (“FFIs”) (which include just about every foreign bank, investment house and even some foreign insurance companies) became required to report the balances in the accounts held by customers who are U.S. citizens.
 To date, we have seen several large foreign banks require that all U.S. citizens who maintain accounts with them provide a Form W-9 (declaring their status as U.S. citizens) and sign a waiver of confidentiality agreement whereby they allow the bank to provide information about their account to the IRS.
 In some cases, foreign banks have closed the accounts of U.S. expats who refuse to cooperate with these requests.

 It is this renewed effort by the U.S. government to combat offshore tax evasion through FATCA that has led to a recent surge in tax compliance efforts by U.S. expats.

-On September 24th, 2015, the IRS announced that the United States had signed a so-called competent authority arrangement (“CAA”) with the United Kingdom in furtherance of a previously signed intergovernmental agreement (“IGA”), an agreement which is designed to promote the implementation of the FATCA law requiring financial institutions (mainly banks and investment houses) outside the U.S. to report information on financial accounts held by their U.S. customers to the IRS.
+Recently, the IRS announced that the United States had signed a so-called competent authority arrangement (“CAA”) with the United Kingdom in furtherance of a previously signed intergovernmental agreement (“IGA”), an agreement which is designed to promote the implementation of the FATCA law requiring financial institutions (mainly banks and investment houses) outside the U.S. to report information on financial accounts held by their U.S. customers to the IRS.

 The CAA with the U.K., along with a simultaneously signed CAA with the Australia, are the very first of their kind.
 These arrangements contain specific provisions regarding exchange of information protocols.
 For example, under the arrangements, financial institutions and host country tax authorities are required to utilize the International Data Exchange Service (IDES) to exchange FATCA data with the IRS.